 Do you remember the first time when you saw the sea?
 I remember!
 I was maybe 5 years old or something like that and it was my first holidays by the seaside.
 First I walked through the pine forest and reach the sand dune, and then I saw… an infinity.
-There was only sand white like a flour, blue sky and an endless water.
+There was only sand white like a flour, blue sky, and an endless water.
 I started to smile and run through the beach until I reached the sea.

 What I really like about the Polish seaside are long and sandy beaches.
 Walking there is just a pleasure.
-The area is flat so you can wander for miles from village to village, but most of the way there is nothing but the nature itself.
+The area is flat so you can wander for miles from village to village, but most of the way there is nothing but nature itself.
 Sometimes I used to get up very early and stroll along the seashore on my own, watching the peaceful sea at the break of dawn.